 So how do you know when a certain live album is a great one?

-We already written and talked about it many times.
-In our opinion one of the factors that makes a great live album is the fact that one will always prefer to listen to the live version of a particular song, rather than the studio version.
+We have already written and talked about it many times.
+In our opinion, one of the factors that makes a great live album is the fact that one will always prefer to listen to the live version of a particular song, rather than the studio version.

 This happens to us with a large portion of the songs on Peter Frampton's excellent double live album "Frampton Comes Alive!", released in the US on January 6, 1976.